Who is on our Board?

 Would you like to join the Board?

 Board members are elected by the membership at our AGM.
-Board members have to be paid-up members of FoE Scotland, but can join on the day of the AGM.
+To sit on the Board, you must be a member FoE Scotland.
 Candidates need to be proposed and seconded by two existing members of FoE Scotland.
 Board members are elected to serve for three years and can stand for re-election for a second three year term before standing down.

 When recruiting, we particularly welcome nominations from ethnic minorities, women and young people, who are currently under represented on our Board.
 Employees of INEOS and their PR firms need not apply.

 There is a job description for Board members and a Code of Conduct, along with nomination form here.

 What do our Board members do?

 The Board has a number of duties to carry out including:

 - formulating, reviewing and monitoring the strategic direction of the organisation